trailblazer/cells/README.md

 = cell(:comment, Comment.find(1)).avatar
 ```

-### Passing Options
+## Passing Options

+There's several ways to inject additional state into your cell.

+### Object Style

-Cells can also receive any set of options you need.
+Cells can receive any set of options you need.
+Usually, a hash containing additional options is passed as the last argument.

 ```ruby
 cell(:comment, @comment, layout: :fancy)